 We are a leading provider of technology-driven solutions in the defense, intelligence and critical infrastructure markets.
-We provide technical design and engineering services and software to address our customers' challenges.
+We provide solutions comprised of technical engineering services, software and hardware to address our customers' challenges.
 We have developed significant expertise and differentiated capabilities in key areas of cybersecurity, intelligence, defense, military training and development, connected communities, physical infrastructure and mobility solutions.
 By combining our talented team of professionals and advanced technology, we help solve complex technical challenges to enable a safer, smarter and more interconnected world.

 We operate in two reporting segments, Federal Solutions and Critical Infrastructure.
-Our Federal Solutions business is a high-end services and technology provider to the U.S. government.
-Our Critical Infrastructure business provides integrated design and engineering services for complex physical and digital infrastructure to state and local governments and large companies.
+Our Federal Solutions business provides advanced technical solutions to the U.S. government.
+Our Critical Infrastructure business provides integrated engineering and management services for complex physical and digital infrastructure to state and local governments and large companies.